maubanel/UE5-Lighting/spotlight/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

+Open back up the original **UnlitLevel**.
 Our scene doesn't contain any artificial lighting so we don't have a natural use for a spot light.
 We do have one point light in the back room that can be replaced with a spotlight.
 It is a lot more efficient to use that a point light and allows you to direct the lighting to where you need it.

 ![alt_text](images/addSpotlight.png)